junobuild/docs/docs/miscellaneous/workarounds.md

 - The Developer ID (available under "Preferences")

-In other words, ask your friend or colleague for their Developer ID and Mission Control ID, and add those as new access keys.
+In other words, ask your friend or colleague for their Developer ID, and add it as new access keys.
 Again, **please be absolutely certain** before adding the controllers.

 #### 2. Attach Satellite in destination account

-The destination account — your friend or colleague — can use the "Attach Satellite" feature in their [Mission Control](https://console.juno.build/mission-control/).
+The destination account — your friend or colleague — can use the "Attach Satellite" feature available in the launchpad of the [Console](https://console.juno.build) (the "Home" screen).
 To do this, they will need the Satellite ID.

-By doing so, and because you have set them as a controller in the previous step, the Satellite you are transferring will be linked with their account and made available in the Console.
+By doing so, and because you have set them as an administrator in the previous step, the Satellite you are transferring will be linked with their account and made available in the Console.

 :::tip